"What

 The original Greek texts of 1 Tim.
 3:2 and 5:9-10 tell us that

-church leaders had to be "a man of one woman," and widows who wanted to
+prospective church leaders had to be "a man of one woman," and widows who

-"If a Christian has a wife who is not a Christian, but she
+Paul wrote, "If a Christian has a wife who is not a Christian,

-wants to stay with him anyway, he must not leave her or divorce her.
-And if a Christian
+but she wants to stay with him anyway, he must not leave her or divorce her.
+And if a

-woman has a husband who isnt a Christian, and he wants her to stay with him, she
+Christian woman has a husband who isnt a Christian, and he wants her to stay with

 childrens salvation.